 Everyday threats like natural disasters, workplace violence, disgruntled employees, and cyber-attacks put your workforce, property, and operations at extreme risk.
 When these threats occur, you want to ensure your organization is prepared, protected, and ready to communicate.

-Having worked with hundreds of clients to help them protect their workforce and their businesses, Agility Recovery would like to share the “Best Practices” we have implemented across our customer base.
-In this guide, our seasoned team of experts has provided methodologies and best practices to help you prepare for and respond to the following workplace emergencies.
+Having worked with hundreds of clients to help them protect their workforce and their businesses, Agility Recovery would like to share the “Best Practices” we have implemented across our customer base to safeguard organizations’ business continuity.
+In this guide, our seasoned team of experts has provided business continuity methodologies and best practices to help you prepare for and respond to the following workplace emergencies.
 Read this post in its entirety and download our free guide that offers more detail on the four aspects of workforce safety.

 1. Natural Disasters: How to Shelter-in-place

 Often, when there is an imminent threat or hazard, the public is told to “shelter-in-place.”
 Sheltering in place is a precautionary routine to keep you as safe as possible while indoors during an emergency event.
 Someone who is not well-versed in emergency preparedness, however, may interpret the instruction as stay exactly where you currently are.
 That tactic could, in fact, put you in danger.
 Situations that may require you to shelter in place include natural disasters, accidental or intentional release of chemical, biological or radiological material; or an emergency safety situation, such as in the event of an active shooter.
 There are seven key steps to follow to effectively shelter-in-place at work.
 Download our free guide to learn more.

 2. Hostage Situations: How to Prepare and Respond